Comparing first order microscopic and macroscopic crowd models for an increasing number of massive agents: The one-dimensional stationary case: speed diagrams

 \subsection{Modeling hypotheses}

-For the sake of simplicity, the one-dimensional problem is considered on a periodic domain $[0,\,L)$.
+For the sake of simplicity, we consider the one-di\-men\-sio\-nal problem on a periodic domain $[0,\,L)$.
 In order to model homogeneous pedestrian distributions, in the discrete case~\eqref{eq:micro-proto} we consider an equispaced lattice solution translating with a certain constant speed $w$ (to be determined), i.e.,

 where $\bar{\epsilon}$ has the form~\eqref{eq:construction-of-meas-epsilon} with atom locations such that

 for $\bar{X}^1<\bar{X}^2<\dots<\bar{X}^N$ (the ordering is modulo $L$).
 Thus the atoms of $\epsilon_t$ are $X^i_t=\bar{X}^i+wt$ for $i=1,\,\dots,\,N$.
 In the continuous case~\eqref{eq:macro-proto}, we consider instead a constant density, i.e.,